remodeling lead intake

 Remodel leads are worth thousands and easy to drop

 A kitchen or bath remodel runs from a few thousand dollars to well over fifty thousand, so a single dropped lead is real money.
 These inquiries move slowly — the homeowner is gathering ideas, comparing contractors, and waiting on a partner.
-The gap between the first call and the showroom visit is where leads go cold, because nobody captured what the customer said while it was fresh.
-The outcome the owner wants is a reliable record of every inquiry so nothing slips through.

 - A homeowner calls about a kitchen remodel, you talk through scope, then the details exist only in memory until they don't.